tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-sap-charm/overview.md

 # SAP ChaRM - Overview

-- Plugin sync SAP Normal Changes in SAP’s Change Request Management with Jira issues
+- Plug-in sync SAP Normal Changes in SAP’s Change Request Management with Jira issues
-- Fetch all Jira issues using the provided JQL Query , for each Jira issue plugin checks whether Charm ID is already there or not .
+- Fetch all Jira issues using the provided JQL Query , for each Jira issue plug-in checks whether Charm ID is already there or not .
 If not , it creates a Charm ID for each issue
 - In user input , user specifies Custom field name in Jira where they have stored Transport ID
 - If Transport ID is not there , then in SAP status changes to “In Development” using the Charm ID
-- Jira status and HCL Accelerate’s VSM status changes as the SAP Charm ID’s status changes
+- Jira status and UrbanCode Velocity’s VSM status changes as the SAP Charm ID’s status changes
-- Charm ID and Transport ID will be shown as “labels” in HCL Accelerate
+- Charm ID and Transport ID will be shown as “labels” in UrbanCode Velocity
-- Plugin will sync in every 5 min
+- Plug-in will sync in every 5 min

 ## Compatibility